-PORTLAND, Ore. — With temperatures in the Portland metro area expected to jump above 100 degrees over the Fourth of July weekend, some counties have started announcing cooling centers.
+PORTLAND, Ore. — With temperatures in the Portland metro area expected to jump above 100 degrees again on Tuesday, some counties have opened cooling centers and are extending their hours.

 Cooling centers and shelters differ only in their hours of operation.
 Both provide air conditioning, water, food, support services and cooling resources, but centers are open only during the day, while shelters operate at all hours.